vikramnitin9/tackle-data-gravity-insights/README.md

 +----------+--------------+--------------------+---------+---------------+---------+---------------+-------+-------------+----------------+
 ```

 These four rows correspond to the first row of Table 1, for each of the four metrics.
+Note that the exact numbers might be slightly different from those in the paper because of randomness, but the relative ranking of the different methods and our research conclusions will remain unchanged.

 #### RQ2 - Run-time Performance